One of the in house innovations that large companies have invested in is the social media command center.

 The organizations that we have highlighted have all embraced the power of real-time engagement.
 These have also proved that social media community management is, in fact, vital for organizations and not just a nice to have.

 Most of these companies have been at the forefront of innovation when implementing social media command centers.
 The fact that these centers were implemented in big companies a few years ago does not mean that it's something outdated.

 Social Media is getting stronger and, especially for big brands, it's been one of the most critical touchpoints with consumers.

 Although these platforms could be expensive, currently there are many tools out there that can replace a complete fortune-500 command center.
-Smaller platforms can still do a great job on monitoring engagements, crisis, campaigns, or consumer complains in your social channels.
+Smaller platforms can still do a great job on monitoring engagements, crises, campaigns, or consumer complaints in your social channels.

 Check some of the top social media management and monitoring tools that can get you started.

 Do you have any platform suggestions for our readers?
 Feel free to leave it below!